BOLD: Boolean Logic Deep Learning: Conclusions

 \paragraph{Limitations.} Due to current computing accelerators, such as GPUs, primarily designed for real arithmetic, our method could not be assessed on native Boolean accelerator.
 Nevertheless, its considerable potential may inspire the development of new logic circuits and architectures utilizing Boolean logic processing.
-While extensively tested on large models and datasets like \textsc{imagenet}, further application on extremely large models such as \glspl{LLM} \citep{Brown2020} holds promise for future endeavors.
+It also remains as an open question the approximation capacity of Boolean neural networks.
+A mathematical result equivent to the existing universal approximation theory of real-valued neural networks would provide a solid guarantee.